-At the Annual Meeting, two Class III directors will be elected to serve until the annual meeting of stockholders in 2020 and until each such director's successor is duly elected and qualified or until each such director's earlier death or resignation.
-The Nominating and Corporate Governance Committee has recommended, and the full Board has nominated, Scott A. Buckhout and John (Andy) O'Donnell, the current Class III directors, for election at the Annual Meeting.
-Messrs.
-Buckhout and O'Donnell have served as Class III directors since April 2013 and November 2011, respectively; in each of their cases, the appointments resulted from extensive searches conducted by the Board utilizing the assistance of independent third-party retained search firms.
-Unless otherwise specified in the proxy, it is the intention of the persons named in the proxy to vote the shares represented by each properly executed proxy for the election of Messrs.
-Buckhout and O'Donnell as directors.
-Messrs.
-Buckhout and O'Donnell as directors.
-Messrs.
-Buckhout and O'Donnell as directors.
-Messrs.
-Buckhout and O'Donnell each have agreed to stand for election and to serve, if elected, as directors.
-If, however, either of Messrs.
-Buckhout or O'Donnell fails to stand for election or is unable to accept election, the proxies will be voted for the election of such other person as the Board may recommend.
+At the Annual Meeting, three Class I directors will be elected to serve until the annual meeting of stockholders in 2021 and until each such director's successor is duly elected and qualified or until each such director's earlier death or resignation.
+The Nominating and Corporate Governance Committee has recommended, and the full Board has nominated, David F. Dietz, Tina M. Donikowski, and Douglas M. Hayes, the current Class I directors, for election at the Annual Meeting.
+Mr. Dietz has served as a Class I director since July 1999, Ms. Donikowski has served as a Class I director since March 2017, and Mr. Hayes has served as a Class I director since October 2002.
+In each case, their appointments resulted from extensive searches conducted by the Board utilizing the assistance of independent third-party retained search firms.
+Unless otherwise specified in the proxy, it is the intention of the persons named in the proxy to vote the shares represented by each properly executed proxy for the election of Mr. Dietz, Ms. Donikowski, and Mr. Hayes has agreed to stand for election and to serve, if elected, as a director.
+If, however, any of Mr. Dietz, Ms. Donikowski, or Mr. Hayes fails to stand for election or is unable to accept election, the proxies will be voted for the election of such other person as the Board may recommend.